yxc-cyber/AgentChord/README.md

 ### 4. Initialize Optimizer

 - For optimization, use `OPROOptimizer` with your agents and a model config for the optimizer.
 You can monitor and log results with WandB.
+    - Note that optimization only works for `GBCAgent` systems.

 Example:
 ```python